cybotany/digidex-platform/README.md

 ## Contributing

-We welcome contributions to the CyBotany project.
+We welcome contributions to the Digit project.
 If you'd like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix.